 The DotCom Bubble, also referred to as the "high-tech bubble", was a speculative bubble, lasting from 1997-2000, that fueled a rapid expansion of the Internet.
 Speculative bubbles are a common feature of open financial markets, where stocks or other economic assets are traded in high volume, and at a value that is considerably higher than their innate value.
 The DotCom Bubble was fueled by investment in technology companies who operated at a loss, but with the assumption, with time, that their market share would equate to long-term profitability.

 Nasdaq Composite Index: Highlighting the Dotcom Bubble 1997-2001

 In the early 1990's, the Internet was transitioned from a U.S. federally funded network (backbone) to a commercial one, and the World Wide Web was launched as a service on the Internet in 1991.
-Only by 1994, was it clear that revenue could be generated by websites, and investment into start-up technology firms began in 1994.
+By 1994, it was clear that revenue could be generated by commercial websites, and investment into 'pumped into' start-up technology firms from that date.
 Some of the technology companies that received investment during this period, included: eBay, Amazon, Pets.com, Yahoo!, Excite, Lycos, Inktomi, and Paypal.

 The majority of technology stocks that were traded during the DotCom Bubble were listed on the NASDAQ stock market: based in New York, the NASDAQ focuses upon technology companies.
 Due to the DotCom Bubble, the NASDAQ Composite index climbed from 1000 points in 1995, to over 5000 points by the year 2001.
 When the DotCom Bubble burst in 2001-2002, the NASDAQ index crashed from it's peak of 5000 points to nearly 1000 points.